USRGHub/2020_AI_Grand_Challenge/ugv_project/README.md

 # Execute Package

-We need three main packages, ugv_control, ugv_description, ugv_gazebo
+You can execute the GAZEBO simulation world (You might need a time to download the default model in GAZEBO Server)

-    roslaunch steerbot steerbot.launch
+    roslaunch steerbot world.launch

-because it is not available as a deb.
+Then, run the code as follow

+    rosrun tele_operation teleop_twist_keyboard.py